Emerging Trends in Crypto Fraud

 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

 Cryptocurrency – it’s the hottest thing in investing.
 Or it was.
-With the values of cryptocurrencies plummeting, regulations tightening and high incidences of fraud, what can investors do to protect themselves and what are the emerging trends that we need to be aware of?
+With the values of cryptocurrencies plummeting, regulations tightening and high incidences of fraud, what can investors do to protect themselves and what are the emerging trends to be aware of?

 - What are crypto assets?